The Best Free Debt Reduction Spreadsheets

 Enter the amount you have planned or budgeted for paying down the debt and the spreadsheet will tell you what portion of that amount should be used to as additional funds to be applied to the bill with the highest interest rate.

-The author of the spreadsheet and the Squawkfox blog, Kerry Taylor, paid off $17,000 in student loans over six months using this spreadsheet.
+The author of the spreadsheet and the Squawkfox blog, Kerry Taylor, paid off $17,000 in student loans over six months using a Debt Reduction Spreadsheet spreadsheet.

 DebtTracker is not quite as elegant as the other spreadsheets on this list, but it has a great sort/views feature and is definitely very useful.